-So, why do people still refuse to use it?
+Why do some still refuse to use Linkedin?

 The problem here is that most social media users view LinkedIn with the same perspective as Facebook.
 However, LinkedIn is not a place to share your every thought – it is a platform for sharing topics of discussion related to the industry you are interested in.